dlbewley/guifreelife-src/content/blog/Securing-Cloud-init-User-Data-with-External-Secrets-and-OpenShift-Virtualization.md

     )
 ```

-Place this token in a secret allowing ESO to authenticate to 1Password.
+Place this token in a secret called _onepassword-connect-token_ which allows ESO to authenticate to 1Password.

  ```bash
 $ oc create secret generic onepassword-connect-token \